Cricket match at Ageas Bowl

 From Hedge End station, the walks takes just over half an hour, or you can catch the 8 CITY RED bus towards Grange Park, which takes approximately 16 minutes.

 Explore our flexible range of ticket types to find the right one for your journey.
-Find cheap train tickets to The Ageas Bowl by going off-peak, and if you have a Railcard or you’re travelling in a group, you could save even more.
+Find cheap train tickets to The Utilita Bowl by going off-peak, and if you have a Railcard or you’re travelling in a group, you could save even more.

-London to The Ageas Bowl
+London to The Utilita Bowl

 If you’re travelling from London then you can catch a direct train from London Waterloo, which also stops at Clapham Junction.
 The average journey takes just over an hour from London Waterloo to Southampton Airport Parkway, or to Hedge End, you can expect your journey to take around an hour and a half.

-Things to do at The Ageas Bowl
+Things to do at Utilita Bowl

-From the buzz of the matches to the venue’s exciting, year-round events, there’s plenty to do during your day out to The Ageas Bowl.
+From the buzz of the matches to the venue’s exciting, year-round events, there’s plenty to do during your day out to The Utilita Bowl.
 Die-hard cricket fans won’t want to miss both the national and international cricket matches, while live music-lovers can check out what concerts are scheduled to go ahead.
 If you have some time to spare, there’s also lots of fun things to do around the local area.

 Hampshire cricket

-Cricket is undoubtedly the main attraction at The Ageas Bowl, which plays host to some huge international sporting events from the inaugural ICC World Test Championship to Vitality IT20.
+Cricket is undoubtedly the main attraction at The Utilita Bowl, which plays host to some huge international sporting events from the inaugural ICC World Test Championship to Vitality IT20.
 Whether you’re supporting England in an international game or your local team in a national fixture, nothing beats the atmosphere and buzz that comes from watching your team play live amongst thousands of other sports fans.

 The summer months are the best time to visit the venue, since this is when most of the fixtures take place.
 The Royal London One-Day Cup games are held from mid-July to mid-August and are a particular fan favourite, so to be a part of these action-packed games you should book your tickets online to avoid disappointment.